Multiple higher-order topological phases with even and odd pairs of zero-energy corner modes in a $C_3$ symmetry broken

 \section{Abstract}

-The higher-order corner modes for quantum anomalous Hall insulator in $C_3$ symmetry broken honeycomb lattice have been engineered recently.
-Here we consider an extended Haldane model in presence of inversion symmetry breaking sub-lattice mass, time reversal symmetry breaking Zeeman field and spin-orbit coupling interaction where we find that only the quantum spin Hall insulator can host the second-order dipolar phase while the remaining two first-order topological phases do not morph into the latter.
-Remarkably, four-fold degeneracy of zero-energy dipolar states can be reduced to two-fold under the application (withdrawn) of sub-lattice mass (Zeeman field) term when the spin-orbit coupling is already present.
-On the other hand, the sub-lattice mass and Zeeman field terms compete with each other to pin down the two mid-gap states at zero-energy in absence or presence of spin-orbit coupling.
-Interestingly, the bulk-polarization can topologically characterize the dipolar phase irrespective of the energy of the mid-gap states as long as inversion symmetry is preserved.
-The effective gap criterion can qualitatively mimic the extent of SOT phase originated by the interplay between finite Zeeman exchange field, sub-lattice mass, and SOC interaction.
+Here we study emergent higher-order topological (HOTI) phases in the extended Haldane model without $C_3$ symmetry.
+For inversion symmetric case, the QSHI and QAHI phases can embed the HOTI phases while remaining QASHI phase does not yields any HOTI phases.
+Remarkably, four-fold degeneracy of zero-energy corner states can be reduced to two-fold under the application (withdrawn) of sub-lattice mass (Zeeman field) term.
+The sub-lattice mass and Zeeman field terms compete with each other to pin down the two mid-gap states at zero-energy.
+Interestingly, the bulk-polarization can topologically characterize the second-order topological insulator phase with the mid-gap corner modes irrespective of their energies as long as inversion symmetry is preserved.
+Our study indicates that a hybrid symmetry can in principle protect the second-order topological insulator phases, however, spin-spectrum gap has to be essentially finite there.

-\section{Introduction}
+\underline{\textit{Introduction:}}